 • Tonsillitis

-Many infectious diseases, usually occurring in childhood, but sometimes occurring in adults, are accompanied by the simultaneous presence of symptoms such as cough and rash.
+Many infectious diseases, which usually occur in childhood, but sometimes occur in adults, are accompanied by the simultaneous presence of symptoms such as cough and rash.

-An accurate diagnosis of the disease can only be determined by a doctor.
-The fact is that different diseases have similar symptoms, and the treatment, prevention of possible complications, and also the determination of which diseases in the future a person will be protected depends on the correct diagnosis.
+Only a doctor can determine an accurate diagnosis of the disease.
+The fact is that different diseases have similar symptoms, and treatment, prevention of possible complications, and also determination of which diseases a person will be protected from in the future depend on the correct diagnosis.
 After all these diseases, a stable, almost 100% immunity is developed.

-A rash on the body of a child is a symptom of infectious diseases such as measles, scarlet fever, rubella, chickenpox.
+A rash on a child’s body is a symptom of the infectious diseases measles, scarlet fever, rubella, and chickenpox.

-With a cough and a rash without fever, one can suspect an allergic reaction to various irritants, such as: pollen, animal hair, food, dusty air, medications.
+When you have a cough and rash without fever, you can suspect an allergic reaction to various irritants, such as pollen, animal hair, food, dust in the air, medications.

 All infectious diseases have an incubation (latent) period.
-At this time, the infection spreads in the body, but there are no manifestations of the disease yet.
+At this time, the infection is spreading in the body, but there are no manifestations of the disease yet.
 Over time, the first symptoms of the disease begin to appear, often at this time there is no rash or cough yet.

-Let's try to understand the symptoms of the above-described infectious diseases and decide how not to make a mistake with the diagnosis.
+Let's try to understand the symptoms of the infectious diseases described above and decide how not to make a mistake with the diagnosis.

 Measles

-One of the highly contagious diseases is measles.
-Basically, it affects children aged 2-5 years.
-Sometimes there are whole epidemics of measles, especially if the population has not been massively vaccinated.
+One highly contagious disease is measles.
+It mainly affects children aged 2-5 years.
+Sometimes entire measles epidemics occur, especially if the population has not been vaccinated en masse.
 The causative agent of the disease is a virus characterized by weak resistance in the external environment.
-It tends to quickly die outside the human body.
-The virus is neutralized by boiling, treatment with disinfectants, and radiation.
+It tends to die quickly outside the human body.
+The virus is neutralized by boiling, treatment with disinfectants, and irradiation.
 However, this does not prevent the rapid spread of the disease.
 Measles is transmitted by airborne droplets quite easily.
-The virus enters the body through the respiratory mucosa.
+The virus enters the body through the mucous membrane of the respiratory system.

 The incubation period for measles is eight to fourteen days.
-At this time, the virus multiplies in the lymph nodes, the virus is also found in the tonsils and spleen.
-Obvious symptoms of the disease begin to appear at the moment the multiplied virus enters the blood from the lymph nodes.
-During the incubation period, immunity decreases sharply and the body's resistance to bacterial infections decreases.
+At this time, the virus multiplies in the lymph nodes, and the virus is also found in the tonsils and spleen.
+Obvious symptoms of the disease begin to appear when the multiplied virus enters the blood from the lymph nodes.
+During the incubation period, immunity sharply decreases and the body's resistance to bacterial infections decreases.

 In addition to catarrhal phenomena, there is: